- Phone number

 Sessions are available from Monday to Thursday between 10 and 6pm and Friday 10 to 1pm.
 Online and in person sessions are offered at reduced rate of online £45 and concessionary rate at £35.

 About me and my therapy practice

 My name is Jess and I have worked as an art therapist since 2007.
 I now have a private practice where I can offer you personalised and thoughtful therapy.

 Some people come to creative therapy because it is difficult to find words that adequately describe their experiences.
 Some people choose this out of a sense of things just not feeling right; in this case creative therapy can help bring meaning and satisfaction into their life.

 I have extensive experience of working with children and young people who have difficulty with anxiety, low self esteem, challenging behaviours, learning disability, who are stressed and unhappy, who are struggling with a diagnosis, who have experienced loss or traumatic events.
 I also work with families and adults across a range of issues.

 If you are curious about how creative therapy can help please get in touch.
 I will be happy to talk with you and aim to respond promptly.

 I work from a peaceful, rural setting with lovely views within a short distance of Worcester and with good access to the M5.
 I have an MA in Art Psychotherapy and work in an integrative way combining good counselling skills with creative thinking.
-I use lots of different techniques and like to attune sessions to your interests.
+I use lots of different techniques and like to attune sessions to your interests and needs.
 Sessions may involve CBT, mindfulness, mind-body work, story telling and art work all of sorts.